wraikes/wraikes.github.io/index.md

 ##### An Inebriated Walk with Craft Beers

 Here's an [exploratory analysis](Beer_Analysis.html) of different types of craft beer.
-The data is available for download via [Kaggle](https://www.kaggle.com/nickhould/craft-cans).
+The data is available for download at <https://www.kaggle.com/nickhould/craft-cans>.

 ##### A Look into Gun-Related Deaths

 This [analysis piece](gun_analysis.html) looks into the potential role different demographics have on gun-related deaths from 2012 through 2014.
-The data is available for download via [Kaggle](https://www.kaggle.com/hakabuk/gun-deaths-in-the-us).
+The data is available for download at <https://www.kaggle.com/hakabuk/gun-deaths-in-the-us>.

 --------